AlCash07/ACTL/README.md

 but the content has much wider applicability.

 [Documentation](https://alcash07.github.io/ACTL/)
-is very important for accessibility, please check it out.
+is one of our top priorities, please check it out.